 Is It Worth Buying A Property In Spain

-The Golden Visa program enhances the appeal for non-EU investors by offering residency with a minimum property investment of €500,000.
-This is attractive, considering the varying taxation rates: property tax rates from 0.4% to 1.1%, a 24% income tax for rental properties, and an imputed income tax ranging between 1.1% and 2% of the cadastral value.
+If you’re a non-EU investor, Spain’s Golden Visa program deserves your attention.
+A minimum property investment of €500,000 unlocks residency, which adds a layer of appeal well beyond pure financial returns.
+You’ll also want to get across the tax structure, property tax rates running from 0.4% to 1.1%, a 24% income tax on rental properties, and an imputed income tax between 1.1% and 2% of the cadastral value.

 Madrid